nextflow-io/training/docs/nf_template/3_create.md

     If this is the first time you have used Gitpod for development work you will need to edit your permissions to push changes.

-    To edit your Gitpod permissions, click on your avatar in the top right hand corner of your Gitpod window and select `User Settings` from the dropdown window.
+    To edit your Gitpod permissions, click on your avatar in the top right-hand corner of your Gitpod window and select `User Settings` from the dropdown window.
 Click on `Git Providers` on the right hand menu.
 Edit the permissions for your GitHub account by clicking on the three dots next to your GitHub account and give your Gitpod account permissions to access for GitHub repositories.

 !!! question "Exercise"